wp-plugins/easy-facebook-feed/readme.txt

 == Frequently Asked Questions ==

-Question: Where can I find my facebook id?
+= Where can I find my facebook id? =

-Answer: Your facebook id can be found in the url of your facebook page, for example: https://www.facebook.com/bbcnews, is this example 'bbcnews' is the facebook id.
+Your facebook id can be found in the url of your facebook page, for example: https://www.facebook.com/bbcnews, is this example 'bbcnews' is the facebook id.

 == Changelog ==